 - Do you know what you should or should not say to a prosecutor when negotiating a settlement agreement?

 These are just a few of the many nuances of the judicial system.
-An experienced criminal defense attorney knows when evidence should be challenged and how to challenge the evidence.
+An experienced attorney knows when evidence should be challenged and how to challenge the evidence.

-An experienced criminal defense attorney will identify weaknesses in the State’s case and how to use those weaknesses to the client’s advantage either through litigation or negotiations.
+An experienced attorney will identify weaknesses in the State’s case and how to use those weaknesses to the client’s advantage either through litigation or negotiations.

-An experienced criminal defense attorney will be able to advise you whether it is in your best interest to take a case to trial or to negotiate the best possible settlement.
+An experienced Eau Claire defense attorney will be able to advise you whether it is in your best interest to take a case to trial or to negotiate the best possible settlement.

 Chances are that if you are not experienced in the criminal justice system you will not be able to tackle these issues on your own.